simondewit/pickleteam/README.md

 ### Keras LSTM Word Embeddings (21-11-2017)
 Default model: LSTM with default Keras parameters, Dropout of 0.2 before and after, 200D Glove Twitter embeddings.
 Batch size of 128.<br />
 ENG:  0.427 (6 epochs) <br />
-ENG w/o excess padding, with zero masking, no Dropout before LSTM: 0.470 (10 epochs) Same, but with fixing of empty tokens, ..., and contractions in tokenization: 0.525 (10 epochs) Same, but 20 epochs: 0.553
+ENG w/o excess padding, with zero masking, no Dropout before LSTM: 0.470 (10 epochs) <br />
+Same, but with fixing of empty tokens, ..., and contractions in tokenization: 0.525 (10 epochs) <br />
+Same, but 20 epochs: 0.553 <br />
 Same, but with Dropout of 0.2 before LSTM as well: 0.529

 ### SVM optimizations